Accelerating Particle-based Energetic Variational Inference: Introduction

 \subsection{Our Contribution}

-To reduce the computational cost associated with the EVI-Im, we propose a new algorithm called {\bf ImEQ (Implicit scheme with partial Energy Quadratization)}, which integrates the energy quadratization technique into gradient flows \cite{yangxf2016, zhaoj2017, shenj2018} to avoid repeatedly calculating the interaction terms in the original EVI-Im.
+To reduce the computational cost associated with EVI-Im, we propose a new algorithm called {\bf ImEQ (Implicit scheme with partial Energy Quadratization)}, which integrates the energy quadratization technique into gradient flows \cite{yangxf2016, zhaoj2017, shenj2018} to avoid repeatedly calculating the interaction terms in the original EVI-Im.
 This integration yields a new particle-based method.
 Unlike the Adaptive Gradient Descent with Energy (AEGD) method \cite{liu2020aegd}, an optimization method for machine learning problems, which essentially applies the energy quadratization to the entire energy and derives an explicit scheme, the proposed ImEQ method remains implicit and still requires solving an optimization problem in each iteration.
-While the computational cost is slightly higher than the AEGD method, the ImEQ exhibits better stability across various examples.
+While the computational cost is slightly higher than that of AEGD method, ImEQ exhibits better stability across various examples.

-We apply the ImEQ method to various particle-based variational inference problems, demonstrating its robustness and efficiency.
-Various numerical results show that the ImEQ method can achieve comparable results with the EVI-Im while significantly reducing the CPU time when the number of particles is large.
-Additionally, compared to the AEGD, the proposed method proves to be more reliable and delivers better results without additional computational cost.
-The ImEQ can also be applied to other problems in machine learning, particularly those that can be interpreted as interacting particle systems, such as ensemble Kalman sampler \cite{chen2024bayesian}, particle-based generative models \cite{chen-wangEVI}, consensus-based optimization methods \cite{carrillo2021consensus}, and neural network training \cite{rotskoff2022trainability}.
+We apply ImEQ method to various particle-based variational inference problems, demonstrating its robustness and efficiency.
+Various numerical results show that ImEQ method can achieve results comparable to EVI-Im while significantly reducing the CPU time when the number of particles is large.
+Additionally, compared to AEGD, the proposed method tends to be more robust in challenging examples, such as when the initial distribution is far from the target, owing to the implicit treatment of the potential part $H$, without introducing significant additional computational cost.
+We note that AEGD can perform very well when a sufficiently small step size is used, and ImEQ is not intended to uniformly outperform AEGD in every regime.
+ImEQ can also be applied to other problems in machine learning, particularly those that can be interpreted as interacting particle systems, such as ensemble Kalman sampler \cite{chen2024bayesian}, particle-based generative models \cite{chen-wangEVI}, consensus-based optimization methods \cite{carrillo2021consensus}, and neural network training \cite{rotskoff2022trainability}.